Take Care of Your Digital Legacy After Death (Photos, Emails and Blogs)

 Legal Considerations for Your Digital Legacy

-We Need to Talk About Death
+We Need to Talk About Death and Dying

 The rules about what happens to your digital estate after death are relatively new.
 Most online account TOS relating to afterlife curation have not been tested in the courts.
 The clearer your make your wishes, the better the chance your heirs will be able to implement them.
 All of us need to have a conversation about death and internet afterlife with our family and friends.